janmarques/valuebetting-belgium/README.md

 On the other hand, if within the same match you want to bet on who wins, and who has the most yellow cards, and the most offsides, these events are less closely related so can be deemed to be not cummulative in exposure.

 ### Betting on live events
 Surebet.com is not that great for betting on live events.
 The odds can change very quickly and may be outdated and not accurate.
-It may be advisable not to bet on those events.
+It may be advisable not to bet on those events when starting out.

 ### Placing a bet
 Some bookmakers try to mess around with the odds they give you.
 When placing the bet, it may be selected by default to 'accept any odds', and they will lower the odds when accepting your bet, which make make it `-EV`.
 Watch out for this.
 Some bookmakers will even always reset your choice to 'accept any odds', even if you changed it before.
 Always use 'accept higher odds only'.

+### Tracking
+Carefully track exactly how much you deposit and withdraw on each site.
+Also track which bets you place and whether they win/lose.
+Excel is a good tool.

+### Gambling / psychology / losing streaks / ...
+No one likes to hear a preach, but here goes...
+Only bet on the bets that are suggested to you.
+There will be winning and losing days or even consecutive days.
+Stick to the bankroll you allocated.
+Make sure to use the actual bankroll amount that is left when calculating the bet sizing.

+## Bookmaker experiences
+In the earlier table, you can find which bookmakers there are.
+They all vary in the amount of bets you can make there.
+Most of the were in my personal experience totally above board and gave no issues with KYC / withdrawing after a couple days of delay tactics.

+Exceptions in this regards are the following bookmakers, where extra caution is advised or perhaps avoided entirely.

 ### Vivatbet
 In my personal experience, they limit instantly and have extra tedious KYC.
 Would not recommend.